betterscientificsoftware/bssw.io/CuratedContent/WhatIsDevOps.md

 # What is DevOps?

-DevOps has become a catch-all term in agile organizations, but defiing what it *is* turns out not to be simple.
+DevOps has become a catch-all term in agile organizations, but defining what it *is* turns out not to be simple.
 This blog post by Ernest Mueller attempts to sort through the various ideas surrounding DevOps and bring some clarity to what is, at heart, a large and nuanced concept.

 Resource information | Details
 :--- | :---